Alvechurch: Travel and transport

 The M42 motorway runs across the north side of the village; the nearest junction is north of the village at Hopwood, junction 2.

 Alvechurch railway station, opened in 1859, is on the Cross-City Line.
 It provides local trains to Redditch and Lichfield via Birmingham.
-The station is unmanned.
+The station is unstaffed.
 On 1 September 2014, a passing loop and second platform were completed and officially opened.

 The village is accessible by narrowboat along a rural canal.
 Alvechurch Marina is on the Worcester and Birmingham Canal (built 1789), just across a hedgerow from the station.

 The A441 road used to pass through the village, but now a relief road by-passes the village, helping to reduce traffic and pollution.
 Recently, specific traffic-calming measures have been added to the village's main thoroughfares.
 These 'pinch-points' reduce the road width to one raised central lane, preventing drivers from speeding and promoting considerate road use.

 Alvechurch F.C. play their home games at Lye Meadow on Redditch Road.